Art and Creativity in Medical Education

 Art plays an important role in human flourishing and is a valuable resource in medical education.

-We learn better faster and better retain information in sensory rich environments, when we feel relaxed, are enjoying the experience and the knowledge feels salient.
+We learn faster and retain information better in sensory rich environments, when we feel relaxed, are enjoying the experience and the knowledge feels important.

 The use of art in teaching can create more salient experiences promoting neuroplasticity and amplifying the social, emotional and cognitive elements of learning.